Birthright Israel: Impact on Jewish identity

 Birthright has been called the most influential organization in relations between Israel and the Jewish diaspora.
 Sociologist Shaul Kelner of Vanderbilt University described Birthright Israel as a "diaspora-building enterprise" to "ensure the continued existence of vibrant, Israel-oriented Jewish communities abroad".

-According to a Pew Research study in 2020, there was an 85% increase in American participants who reported attachment to Israel after the trip, a 54% increase in feelings of belonging to the Jewish people, and a 58% increase in feeling closer to their Israeli counterparts.
-In addition, there was an 160% increase in participants' desire to have a Jewish spouse.
+According to a Pew Research study in 2020, there was an 85 percent increase in American participants who reported attachment to Israel after the trip, a 54 percent increase in feelings of belonging to the Jewish people, and a 58 percent increase in feeling closer to their Israeli counterparts.
+In addition, there was an 160 percent increase in participants' desire to have a Jewish spouse.

+Criticism

 Birthright trips have been described as a form of propaganda.
 Jewish Currents wrote, "Birthright has served as one of the most effective propaganda campaigns on behalf of the Israeli government and its occupation of the Palestinian territories."
 The organization has been scrutinized for the large proportion of its funding coming from major Trump and Netanyahu backer Adelson.

 In 2006, Salon.com alleged that Birthright Israel screened out applicants for political reasons.
 Birthright Israel claims it does not ask applicants for their political views.

 The pro-Palestinian Jewish Voice for Peace runs a campaign called Return the Birthright, which criticizes the Birthright Israel program and urges young Jews to boycott it, stating: "it's unjust that we get a free Birthright trip, while Palestinian refugees can't return to their homes."

 In recent years, Birthright has added optional activities involving Israeli Arabs.

 Impact on Israeli economy

 According to a study by Ernst and Young, Birthright Israel had contributed more than $1.1 billion to the Israeli economy by 2016, including $840 million in hotel, tourism, and flights revenue, and $325 million in participant spending.
-During the two main period when Birthright trips are operating, Birthright participants make up as many as 12% of tourists in the country.
+During the two main period when Birthright trips are operating, Birthright participants make up as many as 12 percent of tourists in the country.

 The cancellation of Birthright and other heritage trips due to COVID-19 cost the Israeli economy $200 million, according to Calcalist.

 Inspiration for other heritage trips

 Birthright Israel has inspired similar heritage programs for other diasporas, including Birthright Armenia for the Armenian diaspora, ReConnect Hungary for young adults of the Hungarian diaspora in the U.S. and Canada, Birthright Greece for the Greek diaspora, and Domovina Birthright Program for Croatians.
 Birthright also loosely inspired CubaOne Foundation for Cuban-Americans and Birthright Africa for young Americans of African descent, which was founded in 2015.

-In 2022, college basketball coach Bruce Pearl launched "Birthright for College Basketball," a 10-day trip bringing American college men's basketball teams to Israel.
-In 2023, the trip included a stop in the UAE.
+In 2022, college basketball coach Bruce Pearl launched "Birthright for College Basketball", a 10-day trip bringing American college men's basketball teams to Israel.
+In 2023, the trip included a stop in the United Arab Emirates.